badlydrawnrob/anki/themes/complex/README.md

 **14. Other notes**

-- A more in-depth explanation of what we're trying to learn, or any supplementary notes for either `Key points` or `Puzzle`
+- A more in-depth explanation of what we're trying to learn, or any supplementary notes.

 **15. Markdown**